neil-rti/ros2_mp_latency/README.md

 This is a configurable ROS2 system latency test, built using small ROS2 components.

 This test will build 3 component types:
- - **ipchead**: Publishes the build-selected data type to a named topic, at a given rate & reliability.
+ - **ipcsource**: Publishes the build-selected data type to a named topic, at a given rate & reliability.
 The sample is timestamped before publication.
- - **ipcthru**: Receives a sample from a named topic, adds timestamps to the sample then re-publishes on a named topic.
+ - **ipcprocess**: Receives a sample from a named topic, adds timestamps to the sample then re-publishes on a named topic.
- - **ipctail**: Receives a sample from a named topic, timestamps then computes latency at each step, writes results to:
+ - **ipcsink**: Receives a sample from a named topic, timestamps then computes latency at each step, writes results to:
     - A sequential log file for that test run.
     - A histogram file for that test run.
     - Adds a statistical summary for that test run to a common file.
-    These files are placed in the directory from which ipctail is launched.
+    These files are placed in the directory from which ipcsink is launched.

 Given the above components, many different test configurations can be devised and automated using ROS2 Launch files and shell scripts or batch files; 1-to-1, 1-to-many, etc.: